William Henry Harrison

-William Henry Harrison (February 9, 1773 – April 4, 1841) was the ninth president of the United States, serving from March 4 to April 4, 1841, the shortest presidency in U.S. history.
-He was also the first U.S. president to die in office, causing a brief constitutional crisis, since presidential succession was not then fully defined in the U.S. Constitution.
-Harrison was the last president born as a British subject in the Thirteen Colonies.
-He was a member of the Harrison family of Virginia, and a son of Benjamin Harrison V, who was a U.S. Founding Father.
-His own son John Scott Harrison was the father of Benjamin Harrison, the 23rd U.S. president.
+William Henry Harrison (February 9, 1773 – April 4, 1841) was the ninth president of the United States from March to April 1841.
+He died 31 days into his term, making him the shortest serving president and the first president to die in office.
+Immediately after his death, Vice President John Tyler took over, ending the constitutional crisis that had been triggered by the question of presidential succession in the U.S. Constitution.

 Harrison was born in Charles City County, Virginia.
+He was the last president to be born before the U.S. Declaration of Independence, making him a British subject.
+A member of the Harrison family of Virginia, he was a son of Benjamin Harrison V, a Founding Father, and the father of John Scott Harrison, the only son and father of two presidents of the United States.
+His grandson, Benjamin Harrison, became the 23rd president of the United States.
 In 1794, he participated in the Battle of Fallen Timbers, an American military victory that ended the Northwest Indian War.
 In 1811, he led a military force against Tecumseh's confederacy at the Battle of Tippecanoe, for which he earned the nickname "Old Tippecanoe".
 He was promoted to major general in the Army during the War of 1812, and led American infantry and cavalry to victory at the Battle of the Thames in Upper Canada.